aim-cyber-workshop-2023/.github/profile/README.md

 ## Wiki

-For contributions that don't require a full repo, feel free to use our [wiki](https://github.com/aim-cyber-workshop-2023/.github/wiki)
+To preserve any written artifacts of our discussions this week, please feel free to create pages on our wiki:
+[wiki](https://github.com/aim-cyber-workshop-2023/.github/wiki)

 ## Discussions